-1. INTRODUCTION
+I. INTRODUCTION

-Resilience of random graphs [6] and various types of deterministic networks [7], [17] has attracted significant attention in research literature.
+RESILIENCE of both random graphs [6] and different types of deterministic networks [7], [20] has been a topic of enduring popularity in research literature.
 A classical problem in this line of study is to understand failure conditions under which the network disconnects and/or starts to offer noticeably lower performance (such as increased routing distance) to its users.
-To this end, many existing models assume uniformly random edge/node failure and derive the conditions under which each user [33], certain components [6], or the entire graph [14] stay connected after the failure.
+To this end, many existing models assume uniformly random edge/node failure and examine the conditions under which each user [38], certain components [6], or the entire graph [7], [25] stay connected after the failure.